 The Mitjavile family owns two other Bordeaux properties; Domaine lAurage in Cotes de Castillon and Roc de Cambes in the appellation of Cotes de Bourg.
-LouisMitjavile and his sister Caroline Mitjavile are completely in charge of the Cotes de Bordeaux property.
-You can expect to hear about Louis Mitjavile as his consultancy business continues picking up more wineries.
+LouisMitjavile and Caroline Mitjavile are completely in charge of the Cotes de Bordeaux property.
+You can expect to hear more about Louis Mitjavile as his consultancy business continues picking up more wineries.

 Tertre Rôteboeuf Wine Tasting Notes

 Black raspberries, flowers, spice, mint, cocoa, licorice, espresso, and plums open the gorgeous perfume.
 On the palate, the wine is full, rich, deep, concentrated, long and luxurious.
 The extensive finish leaves you with spicy black raspberries, and plums.
 The blend is 85% Merlot and 15% Cabernet Franc, 15% ABV, 3.8 pH.
 Harvesting took place October 5 - October 15.
 Drink from 2026-2050.
 96-98 Pts.

 4,102 Views Tasted May 8, 2023

 Flowers, spice, crushed stone, savory red fruit, raspberries, 5 spice, cinnamon, cherries and peppery spices create on the most compelling noses of the vintage.
 On the palate, the wine is earthy, lush, round and continues in the spicy mode in the mid-palate all the way through to the finish.
 The blend is 85% Merlot and 15% Cabernet Franc, 14% ABV, the harvest took place October 5 - October 15.
 Drink from 2024-2045.
 93-95